braksator/webarchiver/README.md

 For array values, provide the option multiple times, e.g.: `--files "pattern1" --files "pattern2"` For dedupe and minify values just use a dot, e.g.: `--dedupe.minLength 20`
 - This might not accept HTML Minifier's regex options.
-- The --dedupe.minLength option won't accept false but will accept 0 instead.

 ### Customization